Agnes Keith, Countess of Moray

 Agnes Keith, Countess of Moray (c.
 1540 – 16 July 1588) was a Scottish noblewoman.
 She was the wife of James Stewart, 1st Earl of Moray, regent of Scotland and the illegitimate half-brother of Mary, Queen of Scots, making her a sister-in-law of the Scottish queen.
 As the wife of the regent, Agnes was the most powerful woman in Scotland from 1567 until her husband's assassination in 1570.

 She was married secondly to Sir Colin Campbell, heir presumptive to the earldom of Argyll.
 When he succeeded his brother as the 6th earl in 1573, Agnes was henceforth styled Countess of Argyll.
 During her second marriage, Agnes became embroiled in a litigation over Queen Mary's jewels which had earlier fallen into her keeping.
 It was her refusal to hand the jewels over to the Scottish Government that sparked a feud between the Earl of Argyll and the Regent Morton.

+Agnes was also known as "Annabel" or "Annas".
+Historians prefer to use the name Annas Keith, reflecting a contemporary spelling, and her usual neat italic signature throughout her lifetime "Annas Keyth".

 Family

 Lady Agnes Keith was born in Dunnottar Castle, Aberdeenshire, Scotland in about 1540, the eldest daughter of William Keith, 4th Earl Marischal, and Margaret Keith.
+Agnes's father was a member of Queen Mary's Privy Council; he had fought at the Battle of Pinkie in 1548.
+He died in 1581.
 Her paternal grandparents were Robert Keith, Master of Marischal, and Lady Elizabeth Douglas, and her maternal grandparents were Sir William Keith and Janet Gray.
 Agnes was a descendant of King James I of Scotland and his consort Joan Beaufort, who was in her turn the great-granddaughter of King Edward III of England.

-She had two brothers, William Keith, Master of Marischal (died 1580), and Hon.
-Robert Keith, 1st Lord Altrie (died 1596); and six younger sisters.
-These were Elizabeth, wife of Sir Alexander Irvine of Drum; Alison, wife of Alexander, Lord Salton; Mary, wife of Sir John Campbell of Calder; Beatrice, wife of John Allardice of Allardice; Janet, wife of James Crichton of Frendraght; and Margaret, wife of Sir John Kennedy of Balquhan.
+She had two brothers, William Keith, Master of Marischal (died 1580), and Robert Keith, 1st Lord Altrie (died 1596); and six younger sisters.
+These were Elizabeth, wife of Sir Alexander Irvine of Drum; Alison, wife of Alexander Abernethy, 6th Lord Saltoun; Mary, wife of Sir John Campbell of Calder; Beatrice, wife of John Allardice of Allardice; Janet, wife of James Crichton of Frendraught; and Margaret, wife of Sir John Kennedy of Balquhan.
 Her aunt was Elizabeth Keith, wife of George Gordon, 4th Earl of Huntly who would lead an unsuccessful rebellion against Mary, Queen of Scots in 1562.
-Her first cousin was Lady Jean Gordon, the first wife of James Hepburn, Earl of Bothwell, who himself would become the third husband of Mary, Queen of Scots.
-Agnes's father was a member of Queen Mary's Privy Council; he had fought at the Battle of Pinkie when she was about seven years old.
-He died in 1581.
+Her first cousin was Lady Jean Gordon, the first wife of James Hepburn, Earl of Bothwell, who became the third husband of Mary, Queen of Scots.

-Agnes was also known as Annabel or Annas.